 Sir Rob Wainwright: We came up with this idea because of the success and positive feedback the podcast was receiving.
 The purpose was to bring the podcast series to life in a live, visual setting and discuss the concepts and evolution of responsible business.
 We're looking at making this an annual event.
 We're publishing content so people can watch the panel discussions and speakers, and will share more event content in the future.

-What are some "quick wins" that business leaders can consider to help their organizations become more responsible and make a positive impact on society?
+What are some "quick wins" that business leaders can consider to help their organisations become more responsible and make a positive impact on society?

 Sir Rob Wainwright: In short, stop doing bad things.
 Global supply chains are full of many challenges and difficulties for digital trust, modern slavery, etc. Fixing your supply chain and fixing the level of integrity around that are key.
 Stop producing products that aren't sustainable.
 Just recast the strategy around things that are inspiring.